-An external display can be fitted in order to show the air temperatures around the evaporators.
+An external display can be fitted in order for P0 (Suction) and Pc (Condensing) readings to be displayed.

 In AK-CC 750 up to 4 displays can be mounted.

 A number of light-emitting diodes makes it possible to follow the signals that are received and transmitted by the controller.